Is digital signage in schools worth the investment?

 Communications and Community in School

 Schools are not just a room with a roof where students go to take steps – for these young scholars, school is their entire world.
-School is not an avenue in which one way information dissemination takes place.
-Schools have a huge impact on our personalities, outlook and often are the foundation to our future selves.
+School is not an avenue in which one-way information dissemination takes place.
+Schools have a huge impact on our personalities, outlook and often are the foundation of our future selves.

 What does this look like in our schools?

 It looks like lacklustre efforts towards outreach, ineffective community building attempts, and an overall missing sense of camaraderie between schools.
 Once students graduate this looks like a lack of loyalty or that missing school spirit.
 A sad turn of affairs to be sure.

 What would successful communications look like instead?
 It would be outreach that is relevant, personalised and engaging.
 These are not anonymous notes tacked up on a bulletin board that everyone ends up ignoring.
 Nor are they monotonous school announcements that just become white noise over the course of the school year.
 Instead, they are dynamic, engaging and meaningful to students, making them feel more than just cogs in the educational machine.

 Effective communications results in a sense of well-being and belonging for each student – whether it’s because they have received information that is helpful to them in their scholarly pursuits or they have finally discovered a community or hobby group that makes them feel at home.

 You have seen signage all your life, even if you do not realise it.
 In your school, this would look like a poster for the annual day put upon the public bulletin board.
 It’s the weekly schedule put up in your classroom pinboard that informed students about what subject periods were coming up next.
 It could be a sign-up sheet for the school play.